microsoft/coe-starter-kit/PowerPlatformDevOpsALM/README.md

 1. Push the their latest changes from their development environment to source control (i.e. Export to Git)
 1. Submit their changes tied to a Work Item for Review (i.e. Create Pull Request)
 1. Monitor the progress of their changes between environments (i.e. Deployment to Environment)

-NOTE: While all of these processes can be achieved directly from Azure DevOps the App provides a more push-button interface for performing these tasks

-##